-> > Counsellors sometimes have to provide reports of their work as part of their professional training.
+> Counsellors sometimes have to provide reports of their work as part of their professional training.
 I understand that if my counsellor’s work with me is used for such purposes, it will not contain my name or anything else that could identify me in any way.
 If I would prefer my counsellor not to use our work together in this way, I understand that I can tell my counsellor at any time.

-> I understand that Off the Record’s collects and keeps and uses information about me and my counselling for the purposes below:
+> I understand that Off the Record’s collects and keeps and uses information about me for the purposes below:

-- My name, address, email and telephone numbers which are used to contact me about my counselling
+- My name, address, email and telephone numbers which are used to contact me about online counselling, workshops or the drop in

-- Regular wellbeing questionnaires and counsellor notes that are used to record how I’m feeling and to help make sure that my counselling is working for me
+- Wellbeing forms and staff notes that are used to record how I’m feeling and gather feedback on my online experience

-- Quotes and other feedback about how you experience the counselling here which are used anonymously for publicity and reports
+- Quotes and other feedback about how I experience the online services here which are used anonymously for publicity and reports

 - Details about my age, ethnicity, gender, school/employment and types of issues faced which are used to provide reports to Off the Record’s funders and to check that the service is reaching young people from across the community.
 (Names are never used in these reports.)